drekka/Alchemic/WhatIsDI.md

 Whilst taking less code than initializers, using properties for injection is not as reliable as using initializers because there is the chance that the developer will forget to set them.
 Looking at the interfaces of objects there is also no real indicator as to which properties are essential for the classes operation.
 But other than that there is no real difference between using properties and using initializers.

-My recommendation - *Reality is that the best code is usually a combination of Singletons and the various forms of DI.
+My recommendation - *The reality of programming is that the best code is usually a combination of Singletons, method argument, initializer and property based DI.
 It's about knowing what to use where!*

 ## DI frameworks

-DI done using the above examples has problems as well.
-Mainly that you have to manage the creation and injection of the relevant objects yourself, and you have to make sure that they are available wherever in your code you need them.
-This can become quite onerous, annoying and end up costing you a lot of code to create, store and inject objects when needed.
-Especially when the distance (in code terms) between where an object is created and where it is used is quite large.
+All of the above examples still have one core problem - that you have to manage the creation and injection of the relevant objects yourself, and make sure that they are available wherever needed in your code.
+This can become quite onerous, annoying and end up costing you a lot of code to create, store and inject objects.
+Especially when the distance (in code terms) between where an object is created and where it is used is quite large or the code to access an object is not simple.

-So what is a DI framework and why would you use one?

-The idea behind a DI framework is to do the common grunt work of managing objects and injections for you.
-A DI framework should allow you to write code without worrying about any of this stuff.
+This is where DI frameworks are designed to help.
+The idea behind them is to do the common grunt work of managing objects and injections for you.
+Essentially a DI framework should allow you to write code without worrying about any of this stuff.
 All you should have to do is tell it what you need and where you need it.

 *TV.m*